ClipFlip : Multi-view Clipart Design: Results and Evaluation

-We have conducted a preliminary user study to evaluate how the visual scaffold we synthesized can help the users to design clipart under unseen viewpoint. \cgfhl{ In this user study, we did not aim for evaluating the method of synthesizing the visual scaffold, \ie~the participants only draw the clipart under unseen viewpoint, not the curve extrusion process. }
+We have conducted a preliminary user study to evaluate how the visual scaffold can help users design clipart under unseen viewpoints. \minorhll{ This study did not aim to evaluate the method of synthesizing the visual scaffold.
+The participants only use the prepared visual scaffold generated by the authors.
+The major reason is that to fairly evaluate how the visual scaffold assists the user in designing clipart, we have to use the same visual scaffold for different participants. }